 - When cook time is finished, complete a quick release of the pressure.
 Open the lid and immediately remove the asparagus to a serving dish using tongs.

 - Optional: Sprinkle with sea salt and freshly ground black pepper.
-Drizzle with freshly squeezed lemon juice if desired and serve warm.
+Drizzle with freshly squeezed lemon juice and serve warm.
+You can also sprinkle with grated parmesan cheese, red pepper flakes, toss with roasted garlic, roasted tomatoes, extra virgin olive oil, butter or enjoy plain without any seasonings.